 Hanging bird baths are a great way to provide birds with fresh drinking water without putting them at risk for predation by cats and opportunistic birds of prey.

-Read our guide to bird feeder types for more ideas around providing food to birds in the backyard.
+Read our guide to bird feeder types for more ideas about providing food to birds in the backyard.

 3. Gnome Bird Bath

-I love having gnomes in my backyard because in my opinion they’re a great decoration piece, as long as you find the right designs.
+I love having decorative gnomes in my backyard because, in my opinion, they’re an excellent landscaping piece as long as you find the right designs.

 What’s great about this particular product is that it combines a gnome character with a bird bath, which makes it both fun and functional.

-The only thing I’m not sure about is whether this glazed ceramic gnome bird bath will actually scare the birds off!
+The only thing I’m not sure about is whether this glazed ceramic gnome bird bath will actually scare the birds away!

 Read our guide to garden gnome ideas for more inspiration around decorating the backyard.